Olympus E-PL3 vs Sony A5100

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A5100 provides a faster frame rate than the E-PL3.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PL3 and the A5100 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-PL3 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL3, the Sony A5100, and comparable cameras.

 One feature that differentiates the E-PL3 and the A5100 is in-body image stabilization (IBIS).
-The E-PL3 reduces the risk of handshake-induced blur with all attached lenses, while the A5100 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL3 reduces the risk of handshake-induced blur with all attached lenses, while the A5100 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The E-PL3 writes its imaging data to SDXC cards, while the A5100 uses SDXC or Memory Stick PRO Duo cards.
 The A5100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL3 cannot take advantage of Ultra High Speed SD cards.